 As she raced back, forest rangers were evacuating thousands of travelers—not just from her building but also from the entire Oregon side of the Columbia River Gorge National Scenic Area, which stretches 80 miles along the Columbia River and contains several towns and a whopping 125 trailheads.
 The gorge is known as a refuge for Portlanders, with its moss-covered forests of maple and Douglas fir, and plenty of breathtaking waterfalls, but its appeal stretches wide: Multnomah Falls attracts roughly 4 million visitors each year.

+When Buck arrived at the scene, the area surrounding the lodge was unrecognizable: “I’ve never seen anything like it,” she recalls.
+Embers soared through the air, and a sizable length of Highway 30—the same road she took to work every morning—was engulfed in smoke.
+“You couldn’t even see, there was so much ash and debris,” she says.
 The Eagle Creek Fire quickly made national headlines.
 In total, 48,861 acres burned—not a huge area as wildfires go.
 The difference here, however, was that the fire affected so much of the recreational area of Columbia River Gorge, which one park ranger referred to as “Portland’s backyard.”

 A year and a half later, the region is on the mend.
 Multnomah Falls Lodge reopened in November, with a brand new shuttle service from Portland.
 And though many trails remain closed due to concerns over landslides (on steeper slopes, loose rocks are held in place by naturally forming moss, but that will take years to regrow), the gorge is busy again.
 Linked to Portland by I-84, which has convenient exits at major trailheads, the region is a day trip–a friendly, endlessly hikable, astoundingly scenic place.
 Here are a few of the best things to do in the area.